Support Exchange RPC over HTTP

 Is there any chance that you will complete the support of an Outlook Anywere in libmapi?

-Updated by Julien Kerihuel 12 months ago
+Updated by Julien Kerihuel over 1 year ago

 - Category set to openchange-server